These textured round crochet coasters are quick and fun to make! 🧶

 (Puff Stitch: YO, insert hook into specified stitch, YO and pull up a long loop to the height of a normal double crochet.
 YO, insert your hook into the same stitch and pull up a long loop.
 YO again, insert hook into the same stitch again and pull up a long loop again.
 You should have 7 loops on your hook.
 YO and pull through all loops on your hook.
 YO again and pull through the loop on your hook)

 Round 2.
-In this round you work 2 Pf Sts in each space.
-Pf Sts are worked into the gap between the stitches in previous round.
+In this round, you work 2 Pf Sts in each space.
+Pf Sts are worked into the gap between the stitches in the previous round.

 Round 3.
-You can continue with the same colour or switch to a different one like you see in the first picture.
+You can continue with the same colour or switch to a different one, as you see in the first picture.
 To switch colour, simply fasten off and cut the yarn.

-• Sl St to first space between the stitches (or join new colour here with a slip stitch).
-Ch 1, *2 Pf Sts in the same space, 1 Pf St in next space.
-Repeat from *until the end of round, join.
+- Sl St to first space between the stitches (or join new colour here with a slip stitch).
+Ch 1, *2 Pf Sts in the same space, 1 Pf St in the next space.
+Repeat from *until the end of the round, join.
 (18)

-• Sl St to next St. Ch 1, *2 Pf Sts in first, 1 Pf St in next, 1 Pf St in next.
-Repeat from * until end of round, join.
+- Sl St to next St. Ch 1, *2 Pf Sts in first, 1 Pf St in next, 1 Pf St in next.
+Repeat from * until the end of the round; join.
 (24)

 Let me know if you have any questions in the comments below!
-Share your finished projects on instagram and tag me @mycrochetspace, would love to see your beautiful makes!
+Share your finished projects on Instagram and tag me @my_crochet_space, I would love to see your beautiful makes!

 Crochet Round Coasters Video Demonstration

-In this video, I will show two rows: how to start the coaster and how to make Puff Stitches.
+In this video, I will show two rounds: how to start the coaster and how to make Puff Stitches.
 For the colour changes, please see the second video below.

 How to Change Colours Video Demonstration